 Hello everyone!
 It's Week Eight on the X Factor tonight, meaning, there are just TWO more weeks until the winner is crowned.
 I know I should be sad, but in reality, I couldn't be happier that this season is coming to an end.
 Maybe with the new year we'll get a new judging panel.
 Or something.
 Whatever.

 Am I being too dramatic if I say that this was the most blessed week in X Factor history?
 I believe not.
 Mid week, reports emerged that Frankie was kicked off the show for inappropriate behavior, which, is, expected.
 I was not surprised.
 Some days after, he said it was because of drugs.
 Again, no need for a poker face.
 The second good thing was that the first acts to be eliminated, the ones the judges kicked out of their team, because they were lacking in potential, or because they had better people in, one of these acts could get into the competition again.
-The lucky winner of this opportunity was Amelia.

 This is an extraordinary edition of my weekly ranking of the X Factor acts.
 After recent events, I felt the need to write something about the current state of affairs the X factor has entered.